frappe/bench/README.md

 Bench
 =====

-The bench allows you to setup Frappe apps on your local machine or a production server.
-You can use the bench to serve multi tenant frappe sites.
+The bench allows you to setup Frappe / ERPNext apps on your local Linux (CentOS 6, Debian 7 or Ubuntu) machine or a production server.
+You can use the bench to serve multiple frappe sites.

+To do this install, you must have basic information on how Linux works and should be able to use the command-line.
+If you are looking easier ways to get started and evaluate ERPNext, [download the Virtual Machine or take a free trial at FrappeCloud.com](https://erpnext.com/use).

+For questions, please join the [developer forum](https://groups.google.com/group/erpnext-developer-forum).

 Installation
 ============